ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 As part of benchmarking, looking at the different precompiles.
 Elliptic curve precompiles shows promising results.
 But requires big integer host functions.

 Looking into BLS 12.
 Reaching speeds close to native speeds, in interpreters.
 Looking at BLS implementation in Rust, but didn't introduce the expected speeds.
 Rust was 5ms, and Wasm was 500ms.
-Then reached out to Wasm-Snark.
+Then we reached out to Wasm-Snark.
 They implemented support for BLS12.
-With optimizations on Big Intiger, moved to close to 14 ms. With more optimizations, may approach 8ms, half the speed of native.
+With optimizations on Big Integer, moved to close to 14 ms. With more optimizations, may approach 8ms, half the speed of native.

 We looking to replicate these findings on EVM.
-Added 3 optcodes to the EVM.
+Added 3 opcodes to the EVM.
 Implemented 1 building block of the pairing operation, making a synthetic benchmark.
 With the synthetic implementation, got close to the Wasm numbers.

 May be able to get rid of the BLS12 precompiles.